 The SignaSureTM Cementless Dual Mobility Cup is hemispherical with an external dual layer titanium and HA powder coating and internal highly polished surface for articulating against the SignaSureTM Poly.
-The cup is intended for use without bone cement only.
+The cup is intended for use without bone cement and is intended for uncemented, press-fit fixation.